Our Policy Manual is also available as a downloadable PDF for ease of printing and reading.

 Materials that are “on order” or in circulation may be reserved in person, by phone, or through the online public access catalog.

-Materials that are not owned by the Douglas Library may be borrowed from another library through the interlibrary loan service (ILL).
-All ILL materials must be returned to the Douglas Library.
+Materials that are not owned by the Douglas Library or another library within the same consortium (i.e. Bibliomation) may be borrowed through the Connecticut State Library FindIT service.
+All FindIT materials must be returned to the Douglas Library.
+Intra-consortium loans may be returned at any library within that same consortium.

 Fines and Fees